Cooling-Off Periods by State

 In South Australia, the cooling-off period is two business days.
 However, the start date depends on when the buyer receives the Form 1.
 If the Form 1 was received prior to the contract being made, then the start date begins once the contract is exchanged.
 If the contract is made but the buyer has yet to receive the Form 1, then the cooling-off period begins once the buyer receives the Form 1.

 The cooling-off period is only available to the buyer – you, the vendor, are bound to the agreement once contracts are exchanged.
-Should your buyer decide to withdraw during the cooling-off period, they must provide you with written notice, and you have the right to withhold a penalty fee of up to $100 from their deposit.
+Should your buyer decide to withdraw during the cooling-off period, they must provide you with written notice, and you have the right to withhold a penalty fee of up to $100 or 0.2%, whichever is the greater amount, of the purchase price from their deposit.

 Tasmania